Mattral/Kolmogorov-Arnold-Networks/Readme.md

 # TensorFlow Implementation of Kolmogorov-Arnold Network (KAN)

-*Update* see [KANX Repo](https://github.com/Mattral/KANX/) for the production grade library implementation.
+*Update,* see [KANX Repo](https://github.com/Mattral/KANX/) for the production grade library implementation.

 ## Why This Repository Exists